Introduction

 For End User Data

-- Customer Responsibility: Customers must establish their own lawful basis for collecting End User data and ensure appropriate consent where required
+Customer Responsibility: Customers are the data controllers for End User data collected through their use of our Service.
+Customers must establish their own lawful basis for collecting End User data and ensure appropriate notice and consent mechanisms are in place.

 GDPR Legal Basis by Data Category